Farakhtar321/Data-Analysis-Dashboard/README.md

 # Carbon Emission Insights (Interactive dashboard creation using Tableau)
 ## Project Objective
-To analyze and visualize CO₂ emissions from multiple perspectives — yearly trends, major contributing items, and statewise breakdown — to identify key sources and patterns for better environmental decision-making.
+To identify major CO₂ sources and high-emission regions so businesses can target sustainability efforts where they will have the greatest impact.

 ## Dataset Used
 -<a href = "https://github.com/Farakhtar321/Data-Analysis-Dashboard/blob/main/Dashboard%2BDesign%2BData%2BSet.csv"> Dataset</a>